aldriebarcena/basketball-highlight-generator/README.md

 # basketball-highlight-generator
-Web app that lets users upload basketball games, and generates a highlight reel containing all major scoring events.
+Web app that allows users to upload basketball games and genearte a highlight reel containing all major scoring events.